Klosmi/html-basics/JS-basic.md

 const color3 = new Color(0, 0, 0);
 ```

-In short, __constructor__ method is more efficient tan the __factory__ approach where we returned a new object every time it was called.
+In short, __constructor__ method is more efficient than the __factory__ approach where we return a new object every time it is called.

 ---